Yahya-96/MyDevops/Bash/Backup Script.md

 Great,the backup was successful!
 ```

-If its unsucessful, the following wil display:
+If its unsuccessful, the following wil display:
 ```
 Sorry, there are no .txt files.
 ```